prototype74/HyperUBot/TO_DO.md

  - Terminal (bash and python interpreters)
  - WebTools (ping and such)
  - Update module
- - Finding Windows testers and MacOS bois.
+ - Finding Windows and MacOS bois.
  - Finding translators to every language (currently have english, portuguese, spanish, german, turkish, tagalog, nepali, indonesian, vietnamese, huh... let me think)

 ## Missing, but *maybe* to be added: